Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Co-trading and covariance

 \subsection{Network regression analysis}

 In order to \gr{assess significance of the relationships} between co-trading and covariance matrices, we perform a network regression on each day $t$

-where $\gamma_{t} \in \mathbb{R}$ is the regression coefficient, and $\mathbf{E}_{t} \in \mathbb{R}^{N \times N}$ is the residual matrix. \gr{As} there are cross-sectional autocorrelations among stocks, it is \gr{not} appropriate to assume independence in the residuals. \gr{Instead, t}o draw inference on the regression coefficients, we use \gr{the} quadratic assignment procedure (QAP) (\cite{mantel1967detection}, \cite{krackardt1987qap}, \cite{krackhardt1988predicting}), which simulates the distribution of test statistics by simultaneously permuting pairs of row and column of the explanatory matrix at random.
-We implement this and the following tests in this section with R package `asnipe' (\cite{farine2013animal}).
+where $\alpha_{t} \in \mathbb{R}$ is the intercept term, $\mathbf{1} \in \mathbb{R}^{N \times N}$ is an all-ones matrix, $\gamma_{t} \in \mathbb{R}$ is the regression coefficient, and $\mathbf{E}_{t} \in \mathbb{R}^{N \times N}$ is the residual matrix. \gr{As} there are cross-sectional autocorrelations among stocks, it is \gr{not} appropriate to assume independence in the residuals. \gr{Instead, t}o draw inference on the regression coefficients, we use \gr{the} quadratic assignment procedure (QAP) (\cite{mantel1967detection}, \cite{krackardt1987qap}, \cite{krackhardt1988predicting}). \gdr{This is a permutation test for comparing an observed matrix and an explanatory matrix; in the explanatory matrix, the order of the stocks is permuted, so that any correlation between the stocks in the two matrices is destroyed.} We implement this and the \gdr{other} tests in this section using the R package `asnipe' (\cite{farine2013animal}).
 Table \ref{tab:qap} reports the regression coefficients.
 Positive relations between covariance and co-trading matrices appear in all days over the sample period, with mean and median of daily regression coefficients equal 5.10 and 4.48, respectively.
 Moreover, $98.51 \%$ of these positive relations are statistically significant at the $5 \%$ significance level.

 In the next step, we \gr{assess whether} co-trading networks explain cross-sectional variation in covariance beyond GICS sectors.
 To account for the sector structure in \gr{the} regression, we introduce a static network of GICS sectors, as follows